beverleyokogwu/SimpleToDo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:

+* Initially had problems with longpress, but later resolved.
+* After adding onClick for editing, problem revisited.

 ## License